xml-director/xmldirector.plonecore/docs/source/demo.rst

 Running the XML Director demo yourself using Docker
 ---------------------------------------------------
-The functionality of hosted XML Director demo is also available as Docker image that you can run yourself on your own host.
+The functionality of hosted the XML Director demo is also available as Docker image that you can run yourself on your own host.
 The following command can be used to run the image and access the XML Director installation with your browser on the URL http://your-host:12020/xml-director::